brendan-arena/brendan-arena/README.md

 Hi there, I'm Brendan Ehrman!
 <br>
-I'm currently a junior CS student @ TAMU.
-I am working at Arena as a SWE intern for the summer!
+I'm currently a senior CS student @ TAMU.
+I am working at Arena as a SWE intern for the summer/fall!
 <br>
 To contact me, use these links:
 <br>